gfantonib/calculus/README.md

 # calculus
 This repository contains differentiation and integration python functions.

-The differentiation algorithm gives you the maximum and minumum points of a function, including the maximorum and minimorum points.
+The differentiation algorithm gives you the maximum and minumum points of a function on a given interval [a, b], including the maximorum and minimorum points.

 The integration algorithm gives you the area under a given function on a given interval [a, b].
 The Simpson method was used (using trapezois instead of rectangles).